opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

     pluginsList: ["repository-s3","https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/1.3.0.0/prometheus-exporter-1.3.0.0.zip"]
 ```

-## Custom image repository
+## Custom init helper
-A custom image repository can be configured as needed (for example an air gapped environment).
+The initHelper is an image used during cluster setup.
+By default, this is configured a busybox image, but a custom one can be used as needed (for example an air gapped environment).
 Globally used image repository is set using the `DefaultRepo` option:

 ```yaml
   spec: